walimorris/Camel-Case-Converter/README.md

 # Camel-Case-Converter
-A simple guy that converts sentence to camel case.
+A simple gui that converts sentence to camel case.